bidulechou/ansible-role-test/README.md

 ### Clone Rolespec and Ansible Role Test Git Repositories
 Extract both repositories in the same location, your testing project folder.
-If you wan to begin from scratch, just clone _rolespec git repository_ as show in the sample below:
+If you want to begin from scratch (see wiki page: [My First Test Case From Scratch](https://bitbucket.org/beduleconseil/ansible-role-test/wiki/my-first-test-from-scratch)), just clone _rolespec git repository_ as show in the sample below:

 ```shell